-The only foreign currencies to which the Pool was exposed at December 31, 2018 and 2017 was the U.S. dollar.
-The following tables illustrate the potential impact to the Pool's net assets, all other variables held constant, as a result of a 5 percent change in these currencies relative to the Canadian dollar.
+At December 31, 2018 and 2017, the Pool was exposed to the U.S dollar.
+The following tables illustrate the potential impact to the Pool's net assets, all other variables held constant, as a result of a 5 percent change in these currencies relative to the Canadian dollar and include the underlying principal of forward currency contracts, if any.